-The June 2015 edition of Example NFP RDR Financial Statements is based on the recent Grant Thornton International publication, however it has been tailored to the Australian NFP, RDR and regulatory environment.
-This publication is intended to illustrate the 'look and feel' of NFP RDR financial statements and to provide a realistic example of their presentation.
+The June 2015 edition of Example NFP RDR Financial Statements (ACNC registered company limited by guarantee) is based on the recent Grant Thornton International publication, however it has been tailored to the Australian NFP, RDR and Regulatory environment.
+This publication is intended to illustrate the 'look and feel' of NFP RDR financial statements for a company limited by guarantee that is registered with the Australian Charities and Not-for-profits Commission (ACNC) and to provide a realistic example of their presentation.

-This publication is based on the activities and results of Grant Thornton CLEARR NFP RDR Example Ltd and Subsidiaries ('the Group') - a fictional unlisted public Not for Profit entity that has been preparing Australian general purpose financial statements for several years.
-The entity is a company limited by guarantee reporting under Corporations Act 2001.
+This publication is based on the activities and results of Grant Thornton CLEARR NFP RDR Example Ltd and Subsidiaries ('the Group') - a fictional unlisted public not-for-profit entity that has been preparing Australian general purpose financial statements for several years.
+The entity is a company limited by guarantee.

 The form and content of Australian general purpose financial statements depend, of course, on the activities and transactions of each reporting entity.
 Our objective in preparing Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
 Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.